iMi-digital/imi-conrun/readme.rst

 ========================
-netz98 magerun CLI tools
+netz98 conrun CLI tools
 ========================

-The n98 magerun cli tools provides some handy tools to work with Magento from command line.
+The imi conrun cli tools provides some handy tools to work with Contao from command line.

 Build Status